grogdev/GameMaker-Tutorials/constructors.md

 WIP Constructor Tutorial

-When GameMaker devs are trying to understand and use constructors, this is an example I often give.
+This is the typical example I give when a GameMaker dev is trying to understand the power and flexability of structs.

 Let's start with a basic implementation of HP on a player object, something every GameMaker developer has likely coded before:
 ```